Whether you are buying or selling a home, the beginning of the process is exciting and full of promise. Possibilities for the future abound.

 Because in the heat of negotiations, home buyers and home sellers often lose track of their visions and end goals and become mired instead in a battle over who will have the last word in the offer/counteroffer process.

 Who gets to keep the refrigerator?
 Who gets to keep the washer and dryer?
 Who’s going to relinquish control of the garden gnomes?
-Who can offer houses for sale near me?
 Who is going to offer $5000 more to make the deal work?
 Who is going to accept $5000 less?

 Negotiations are a necessary part of a real estate deal, designed to help both parties come to a meeting of the minds.